-- For foam filters, wash the filter in warm water and mild detergent, then rinse and allow to dry. - For paper filters, use compressed air to blow particles from it.
-The air should be blown from the engine side of the filter. - Clean all other air filter assembly components using water and mild detergent, then dry them. - For foam filters, place a few drops of clean engine oil on the filter then squeeze it a few times to spread the oil through the filter material and remove any excess oil.
+- For foam filters, wash the filter in warm water and mild detergent, then rinse and allow to dry. - For paper filters, use compressed air to blow particles from it, if possible.
+The air should be blown from the engine side of the filter.
+Tapping the filter element against a hard surface and brushing the pleats using a soft brush may also help remove debris from the filter. - For foam filters, place a few drops of clean engine oil on the filter then squeeze it a few times to spread the oil through the filter material and remove any excess oil. - It is recommended to clean the air filter cover and air intake assembly of any dirt, cuttings etc.